 - In summary, page selects Back up to this computer and click Backup now.

 - iTunes would prompt next that sure about not encrypting Back up.

 - Select Don’t encrypt option to generated unencrypted Backup.

-This is a free tool for MAC OS X, which can be downloaded from link below,
+This is a free tool for MAC OS X, which can be downloaded from the link below:

-It would extract Back up files to be located in
+It extracts backup files to be located in:

 - Launch application and select option to add Backup if the backup is not detected automatically from the default location.
 The tool would list the available Backups on computer or iCloud.
 Choose the Backup need to extract.

-- IOS file system Back up and Individual applications can be extracted using this tool as shown in below screenshot.
+- IOS file system Back up and Individual applications can be extracted using this tool as shown in the screenshot below.